Risk Management is often just doing the right thing at the right time.

 What I also remember was that it was the norm in those days to have a window to the grill with a bolt that could be locked.
 This allowed access from outside into a flat through the balcony in case of emergencies.
 When, as an adult, I moved in into my own flat in a suburb of Mumbai, I noticed that there were no windows to the grill.
 But I did nothing about it.
 Till a friend, Rutesh Panditrao, came to visit and remarked upon it.
 He, in fact, was visiting me to discuss a fire-safety related proposal that we were supposed to submit to an international educational institution in India.
 The institution was located on top of a hill.
 The landscape around its campus has been occasionally ravaged by fire in summers.
 They had a ‘fire service crew’ which was tasked with putting out such forest fires to prevent them from spreading into the reforested premises of the institution.
 Rutesh had had some training in fire fighting when he used to work in the Indian Navy.

 In the course of discussion, he happened to mention how fire safety was usually far from the minds of citizens and maybe even town planners, given the cheek-by-jowl layout of buildings in some quarters of most towns and cities.
-When he specifically mentioned the grills on balconies and how they would prevent rapid evacuation or rescue in case of a fire in a building I became acutely aware of the situation in my own sixth storey flat, a situation that I had been aware of but done nothing about.
+When he specifically mentioned the grills on balconies and how they would prevent rapid evacuation or rescue from external authorities in case of a fire in a building I became acutely aware of the situation in my own sixth storey flat, a situation that I had been aware of but done nothing about.

 Very soon I remedied the situation, but had to negotiate the location of a grill-window with family members on the issue of ‘aesthetics’.
 I had to settle for a window on the grill in the kitchen.
 A rope, harness, few carabiners and tapes (webbing) completed my exclusive evac-kit.